finom/seemple.js.org/en/md/intro.md

 ### [[i class="imp-level-3"]][[/i]] The third level - other methods and properties
 We've hidden rarely used parts (Matreshka API is really rich).
 If you want to know about Matreshka everything, turn on "Advanced mode" checkbox from the menu.

+**Warning**.
+If you open a link to a method or a property of the third level of importance, the "Advanced mode" is turned on automatically.

 > This page can't do without the fantastic possibilities of HTML5.
 It is available offline for any device whether it is your computer or a mobile phone.